-After the update, the new model is validated using validation data in terms of accuracy or other aspects of classification performance [5].
-Once the model is successfully validated, it can be deployed in real-world tasks.
-At validation, it is difficult to obtain information other than accuracy values.
-Although evaluating accuracy effectively confirms expected classification performance in real-world operation, we cannot obtain detailed information such as why performance improved or slight changes in the model affecting predictions for a small amount of validation data.
-Such information is beneficial in terms of MLOps because we can improve data collection efficiency based on types of insufficient data, and we can prevent unexpected predictions caused by slight changes in the model.
+After the update, the new model is validated using test data in terms of detection performance [3].
+Once the model is successfully validated, it can be deployed in a real detection system.
+So far, the detection accuracy of the test data has been used as a metric to validate the model after a update.
+However, the accuracy does not include detailed information such as why performance improved or slight changes in the model affecting the detection.
+Such information is beneficial in terms of ML-based systems because we can improve data collection efficiency based on types of insufficient data, and we can prevent unexpected detection caused by slight changes in the model.

-To obtain detailed information about model updates, we propose a method for identifying samples whose feature attributions in predictions have significantly changed after the updates.
-Feature attributions represent the extent to which features contribute to predictions.
-When a model is retrained using training dataset updated by adding new data, it may find an important feature that was overlooked before the update.
+To obtain detailed information about model updates, we propose a method for identifying samples whose feature attributions in predictions have significantly changed after the update.
+Feature attributions represent the extent of contribution that features have made to model predictions in a system.
+When a model is retrained using training dataset updated by adding new data, it may find important features that were overlooked before the update.
 The attributions of such features change significantly.
 In other words, by analyzing significant changes in feature attributions, we can identify model changes in detail.
-In the proposed method, increasing rates of feature attributions are calculated by comparing attributions before and after the update.
-As feature attributions, we use Shapley additive explanation (SHAP) values [6], which have a desired property called consistency.
-Consistency allows for quantitative comparisons of feature attributions between different models.
+In the proposed method, increasing rates of feature attributions are calculated by comparing attributions before and after the update to analyze the model changes.

-In our experiments, we use Android application dataset, containing 11,649 benign and 1,430 malicious samples, and build models for detecting malicious samples.
+In our experiments, we use Android application data, including 11,649 benign and 1,430 malicious samples, and build models for detecting malicious samples.
 We evaluate the effectiveness of the proposed method by analyzing model changes while gradually adding new data to training dataset.
 The experimental results show that most changes were caused by adding malicious samples.
 The proposed method also identifies slight model changes that could not be identified based on the area under the curve (AUC).
-Moreover, we conduct a case study to show that information on identified slight changes is beneficial in terms of MLOps in order to confirm that changes have no negative effect on malware detection.
+Moreover, we conduct a case study to show that information about identified slight changes is beneficial in terms of ML-based systems in order to confirm that changes have no negative effect on malware detection.

-The remainder of this paper is organized as follows: Section 2 introduces related work and the SHAP concept.
+The remainder of this thesis is organized as follows: Section 2 introduces related work and the SHAP concept.
 Section 3 presents the proposed method.
-Section 4 shows the experimental setups and results.
+Section 4 shows our experiments and results.
 Finally, Sections 5 and 6 provide a discussion and our conclusions.